Meet the Community Extension of the XD Team: XDIs

 Clive K. Lavery

 Clive is a Freelance UX Person and Full-Stack Human Being with more than 10 years of experience helping leading digital agencies and in-house teams to make their users and clients happy.
 He is currently exploring the impact of Voice and Sound Design on UX.
 Clive is based in Berlin, Germany, and an active member of the European UX scene where he has co-organized Europe’s largest topical BarCamp, revived the local UX Book Club and mentors students for Career Foundry.

 Bradley is a product designer based in London, UK.
-In leading the design team at New Lion and working with the team at designmentors.org to build a platform for the next generation of designers, he strives to work on projects that drive meaningful change in the world.
-Bradley lives and breathes everything startups.
+In leading the design team at Caus and working with the team at designed.org to build a platform for the next generation of designers, he strives to work on projects that drive meaningful change in the world.

 Matthias is an independent UX designer and UI engineer based near Stuttgart, Germany.
 He teaches Interface Prototyping at Muthesius University of Fine Arts and Design Kiel, curates the monthly newsletter prototyping.news, and frequently writes about the intersection of design, development, prototyping, and the (Indie)Web.